boldflight/BibleConverter/test_EPUB/output/jer.md

 [9] We have not built any houses to live in.
 We do not own any vineyards, fields, or crops.
 [10] We have lived in tents.
 We have obeyed our ancestor Jonadab and done exactly as he commanded us.
 [11] But when King Nebuchadnezzar of Babylon invaded the land we said, ‘Let’s get up and go to Jerusalem to get away from the Babylonian and Aramean armies.’
 That is why we are staying here in Jerusalem.”
-[12] Then the Lord’s message came to Jeremiah.
+[12] Then the **Lord’**s message came to Jeremiah.
-[13] The Lord of Heaven’s Armies, the God of Israel, told him, “Go and speak to the people of Judah and the citizens of Jerusalem.
-Tell them, ‘I, the Lord, say: “You must learn a lesson from this about obeying what I say.
+[13] The **Lord** of Heaven’s Armies, the God of Israel, told him, “Go and speak to the people of Judah and the citizens of Jerusalem.
+Tell them, ‘I, the **Lord**, say: “You must learn a lesson from this about obeying what I say.
 [14] Jonadab son of Rechab ordered his descendants not to drink wine.
 His orders have been carried out.
 To this day his descendants have drunk no wine because they have obeyed what their ancestor commanded them.
 But I have spoken to you over and over again, but you have not obeyed me.
 [15] I sent all my servants the prophets to warn you over and over again.
 They said, ‘Every one of you, stop doing the evil things you have been doing and do what is right.
 Do not pay allegiance to other gods and worship them.
 Then you can continue to live in this land that I gave to you and your ancestors.’
 But you did not pay any attention or listen to me.
 [16] Yes, the descendants of Jonadab son of Rechab have carried out the orders that their ancestor gave them.
 But you people have not obeyed me!
-[17] So I, the Lord God of Heaven’s Armies, the God of Israel, say: ‘I will soon bring on Judah and all the citizens of Jerusalem all the disaster that I threatened to bring on them.
+[17] So I, the **Lord** God of Heaven’s Armies, the God of Israel, say: ‘I will soon bring on Judah and all the citizens of Jerusalem all the disaster that I threatened to bring on them.
 I will do this because I spoke to them but they did not listen.
 I called out to them but they did not answer.’”’”
-[18] Then Jeremiah spoke to the Rechabite community, “The Lord of Heaven’s Armies, the God of Israel says, ‘You have obeyed the orders of your ancestor Jonadab.
+[18] Then Jeremiah spoke to the Rechabite community, “The **Lord** of Heaven’s Armies, the God of Israel says, ‘You have obeyed the orders of your ancestor Jonadab.
 You have followed all his instructions.
 You have done exactly as he commanded you.’
-[19] So the Lord of Heaven’s Armies, the God of Israel, says, ‘Jonadab son of Rechab will never lack a male descendant to serve me.’”
+[19] So the **Lord** of Heaven’s Armies, the God of Israel, says, ‘Jonadab son of Rechab will never lack a male descendant to serve me.’”

 ## Chapter 36

 ### Jehoiakim Burns the Scroll Containing the Lord’s Messages

-[1] The Lord spoke to Jeremiah in the fourth year that Jehoiakim son of Josiah was ruling over Judah:
+[1] The **Lord** spoke to Jeremiah in the fourth year that Jehoiakim son of Josiah was ruling over Judah:
 [2] “Get a scroll.
 Write on it everything I have told you to say about Israel, Judah, and all the other nations since I began to speak to you in the reign of Josiah until now.
 [3] Perhaps when the people of Judah hear about all the disaster I intend to bring on them, they will all stop doing the evil things they have been doing.
 If they do, I will forgive their sins and the wicked things they have done.”
 [4] So Jeremiah summoned Baruch son of Neriah.
-Then, Baruch wrote down in a scroll all the Lord’s words that he had told to Jeremiah as they came from his mouth.
+Then, Baruch wrote down in a scroll all the **Lord**’s words that he had told to Jeremiah as they came from his mouth.
-[5] Then Jeremiah told Baruch, “I am no longer allowed to go into the Lord’s temple.
+[5] Then Jeremiah told Baruch, “I am no longer allowed to go into the **Lord**’s temple.
-[6] So you go there the next time all the people of Judah come in from their towns to fast in the Lord’s temple.
-Read out loud where all of them can hear you what I told you the Lord said, which you wrote in the scroll.
+[6] So you go there the next time all the people of Judah come in from their towns to fast in the **Lord**’s temple.
+Read out loud where all of them can hear you what I told you the **Lord** said, which you wrote in the scroll.
-[7] Perhaps then they will ask the Lord for mercy and will all stop doing the evil things they have been doing.
-For the Lord has threatened to bring great anger and wrath against these people.”
+[7] Perhaps then they will ask the **Lord** for mercy and will all stop doing the evil things they have been doing.
+For the **Lord** has threatened to bring great anger and wrath against these people.”
 [8] So Baruch son of Neriah did exactly what the prophet Jeremiah told him to do.
-He read what the Lord had said from the scroll in the temple of the Lord.
+He read what the **Lord** had said from the scroll in the temple of the **Lord**.
-[9] All the people living in Jerusalem and all the people who came into Jerusalem from the towns of Judah observed a fast before the Lord.
+[9] All the people living in Jerusalem and all the people who came into Jerusalem from the towns of Judah observed a fast before the **Lord**.
 The fast took place in the ninth month of the fifth year that Jehoiakim son of Josiah was ruling over Judah.
-[10] At that time Baruch went into the temple of the Lord.
+[10] At that time Baruch went into the temple of the **Lord**.
 He stood in the entrance of the room of Gemariah the son of Shaphan who had been the royal secretary.
 That room was in the upper court near the entrance of the New Gate.
 There, where all the people could hear him, he read from the scroll what Jeremiah had said.
-[11] Micaiah, who was the son of Gemariah and the grandson of Shaphan, heard Baruch read from the scroll everything the Lord had said.
+[11] Micaiah, who was the son of Gemariah and the grandson of Shaphan, heard Baruch read from the scroll everything the **Lord** had said.
 [12] He went down to the chamber of the royal secretary in the king’s palace and found all the court officials in session there.
 Elishama the royal secretary, Delaiah son of Shemaiah, Elnathan son of Achbor, Gemariah son of Shaphan, Zedekiah son of Hananiah, and all the other officials were seated there.
 [13] Micaiah told them everything he had heard Baruch read from the scroll in the hearing of the people.
 [14] All the officials sent Jehudi, who was the son of Nethaniah, the son of Shelemiah, the son of Cushi, to Baruch.
 They ordered him to tell Baruch, “Come here and bring with you the scroll you read in the hearing of the people.”
 So Baruch son of Neriah went to them, carrying the scroll in his hand.